FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-08/03-realm.md

 - Explain how Realm is different from other mobile database options.
 - Integrate a Realm database into a React Native application.
 - Define schema within a React Native application.
-- Leverage React Component Lifecycle methods to perform CRUD operations on the database base in relation user interactions.
-- Integrate Redux into a React Native app and use it to manage navigation state.
-- Sync application UI state as data is added and removed from a Realm database.
+- Manage application UI state with React's context API as data is queried, added, and removed from a Realm database.

 ---